 Comparing the Highest-Rated Inversion Tables in 2023

 1. Best overall: Teeter FitSpine X3 Inversion Table

 List Price: $479.00

 Weight Capacity: 300 lbs | User Height: 4’8” - 6’6” | Size: 60.5"H x 28.8"W x 58"L | Table Weight: 65 lbs

-Instead of having a padded backrest like most inversion tables, the X3’s is made purely of plastic.
+Instead of having a padded backrest like most inversion tables, the X3 is made purely of plastic.
 This may sound uncomfortable, but it can actually help you achieve spinal decompression more effectively.

 Some believe that padded backrests don't allow the spine to fully decompress since the body sinks into the backrest and may not entirely slide while you invert.
 A plastic backrest, on the other hand, allows your body to slide downwards smoothly thus allowing a deeper stretch.
 Also, although the X3’s backrest is firm, it's flexible enough to move and contour to your back as you position yourself and perform additional stretches.

 To adjust the inversion angle, there's a tether strap underneath the machine.
-It has preset markings for quick adjustments, but you can also set the tether at any angle you want — even 90 degrees (full inversion).
-Keep in mind that this tethering system requires that the user step off the machine each time the inversion angle is adjusted.
+It has preset markings for quick adjustments, but you can also set the tether at any angle you want — even full inversion.
+Keep in mind that this tethering system requires the user to step off the machine each time the inversion angle is adjusted.